Personal profile

 Overview

-I am a mixed-methods researcher with expertise in managing complex national multi-site projects.
-My research focuses on pathways through forensic mental health services, with a particular emphasis on admission from and return to prison from secure psychiatric services and access to healthcare in the prison estate.
+I am a mixed-methods researcher with expertise in leading complex, national, multi-site projects.
+My work focuses on care pathways through forensic mental health services, particularly admission to and discharge from secure psychiatric services in the context of the prison system, and access to healthcare within prisons.

 Biography

-I am currently a Lecturer in the Division of Psychology and Mental Health.
-My teaching responsibilities are assigned to the BSc Psychology and MSc Forensic Psychology and Mental Health Programmes.
+I am a Lecturer in the Division of Psychology and Mental Health, contributing to the BSc Psychology and MSc Forensic Psychology and Mental Health programmes and I am Academic Advisor and Supervisor for PhD students.

 Research interests